qubic/qubic-cli/README.md

 		Show current tick information of a node
 	-gettickdata <TICK_NUMBER> <OUTPUT_FILE_NAME>
 		Get tick data and write it to a file.
 Use -readtickdata to examine the file. valid node ip/port are required.
+	-getcomputorlist <OUTPUT_FILE_NAME>
+		Get of the current epoch.
+Feed this data to -readtickdata to verify tick data. valid node ip/port are required.
 	-checktxontick <TICK_NUMBER> <TX_ID>
 		Check if a transaction is included in a tick. valid node ip/port are required.
 	-checktxonfile <TX_ID> <TICK_DATA_FILE>
 		Check if a transaction is included in a tick (tick data from a file). valid node ip/port are required.
-	-readtickdata <FILE_NAME>
+	-readtickdata <FILE_NAME> <COMPUTOR_LIST>
-		Read tick data from a file, print the output on screen -getbalance <IDENTITY>
+		Read tick data from a file, print the output on screen, COMPUTOR_LIST is required if you need to verify block data -getbalance <IDENTITY>
-		Balance of an identity (amount of qubic, number of in/out txs) -getasset <IDENTITY>
+		Balance of an identity (amount of qubic, number of in/out txs) -getownedasset <IDENTITY>
-		(On development)
+		Print OWNED asset of an identity
 	-sendtoaddress <TARGET_IDENTITY> <AMOUNT>
 		Perform a normal transaction to sendData <AMOUNT> qubic to <TARGET_IDENTITY>. valid private key and node ip/port are required.
 	-sendcustomtransaction <TARGET_IDENTITY> <TX_TYPE> <AMOUNT> <EXTRA_BYTE_SIZE> <EXTRA_BYTE_IN_HEX>